The Art360 Project

 - Rosemary Lynch, Director of Collection Care, Tate

 - Dr Jo Melvin, Reader in Archives and Special Collections at Chelsea College of Art; Senior Research Fellow at the Henry Moore Institute 2015-16; Director of the Estate of Barry Flanagan

-- Sarah Philp, Head of Programmes, The Art Fund
+- Sarah Philp, Director of Programmes, Art Fund

 - Godfrey Worsdale, Director, The Henry Moore Foundation